 Preferred Qualifications: Demonstrated experience in human subjects protections and research ethics related to the conduct or oversight of clinical research.
 IRB management experience and/or Certified IRB Professional (CIP) designation strongly preferred.
 Knowledge of single Institutional Review Board processes for multi-site clinical studies is preferred.
 Candidates should be detail oriented with excellent interpersonal and organizational skills with a proven track-record of managing multiple tasks and priorities.

-Additional Salary Information: Additional Salary Information: Additional $3,026 annual Downstate Adjustment negotiated benefit.
+Additional Salary Information: Salary listed includes a $3,026 annual Downstate Adjustment negotiated benefit.
 Generous benefits package as a NYS employee includes: Paid holidays; paid vacation leave, personal leave, and sick leave; medical, prescription, dental, and vision care benefits; and membership in the New York State and Local Employees’ Retirement System.

 About The Nathan S. Kline Institute for Psychiatric Research